 Next, I filled the pot with black glitter.

 I would have liked to have used resin to secure the glitter and “plants,” but it is so expensive!
 Instead, I found a two-part epoxy at the dollar store.
 It works and smells like the brand name epoxy we often use for projects, but a lot less expensive.
 With my pots filled with glitter, I poured the epoxy on top and stirred it around using a toothpick.
 While the epoxy was setting, I inserted some small stems clipped from some faux plants my Mummu had in her craft supply.
 It required some patience to hold the stems upright while the epoxy dried but eventually the epoxy had thickened enough to keep the plants upright.
 With the epoxy still tacky, I sprinkled on another layer of glitter and set it aside to cure overnight.
 In the morning, I poured off the excess glitter and was thrilled with the result!

 Another idea could be to stuff the planter with a cork, or really anything you can firmly glue in there, and then just brush on some mod podge or exoxy and dust with black or brown glitter – or maybe stuff it with some air dry clay and paint it black.
 There are lots of options, but I used what I had on hand to save some $$$.
 Plus I love the glitter, especially the way it settled just a bit with the epoxy the way soil does after you water a plant the first time after potting it.

 To hang the DIY potted pant ornaments, I used a hot glue gun to secure some thin ribbon and make little slings.
 If I was more patient, I might have made mini knotted macrame plant hangers – that would be really, really adorable.

-And that’s it!
 There are lots of ways to personalize this DIY potted plant ornament, from painting a design on the pots, to making pots out of found objects.
 It’s the perfect project for using up craft scraps!